-LMI: Status (Updated Nov 25, 2012)
+LMI: Status (Updated Feb 2, 2014)

-We are running with the "engineering-grade" chip", learning a great deal.
+We are running with the "science-grade" chip".
 A small version of the "first light" image of NGC 891 can be found above; click on it for a higher res version.

 A complete set of our pretty pictures can be found by following the Gallery link below!